karlospn/mytechramblings-site-source-code/content/posts/deploy-az-resources-when-not-available-on-azurerm.md

   - An  ``azurerm_resource_group`` to create a resource group.
   - An ``azurerm_storage_account`` resource to create a storage account.
   - An ``azurerm_storage_container`` resource to create a container within the storage account.
-  - An ``azurerm_resource_group_template_deployment``  to enable the Storage Account SFTP support and to create an user for the SFTP.
+  - An ``azurerm_resource_group_template_deployment``  to enable the SFTP support and to create a SFTP local user.
     - The ``azurerm_resource_group_template_deployment``  resource uses an ARM Template that can be found on the ``template.json`` file.
-    - The ARM template Storage Account only needs to set the ``isSftpEnabled`` attribute to ``true``, but the entire object must be described.
+    - To enable SFTP support we only need to set the Storage Account ``isSftpEnabled`` attribute to ``true``, but the entire object must be described nonetheless.
     - Any change we make on the Terraform ``azurerm_storage_account`` resource must also be changed on the ARM template, or it will get overriden.
     - Parameters can be passed from the Terraform file to the ARM template using the ``parameters_content`` attribute.